New Hardwood Floor Installations

 Nail-down installation on a plywood sub-floor:

 Solid hardwood floors are usually ¾” thick, varying in width and length.
 These floors are typically nailed down atop a 5/8” thick plywood sub-floor.
-Beneath the plywood, a moisture vapor barrier is installed consisting of plastic sheeting and mastic sealant, all fastened to the concrete using ¼” spikes.
+Beneath the plywood, a moisture vapor barrier is installed consisting of plastic sheeting and mastic sealant, all fastened to the concrete slab using ¼” spikes.
 The hardwood flooring gets nailed into the tongue of the board, concealing the nails.
-The total floor thickness using this application is 1 ½” up from your concrete slab.
+The total floor thickness using this application is 1 ½” up from the concrete slab.

 The benefits of a nail–down installation include:

 - Tighter fit for a sleek, modern look

 - More impact absorption; easier on the joints when walked on

 - Superior moisture vapor barrier from below